synw/django-watchtower/README.md

    }
    ```

-Create your Influxdb databases for hits and events
+Create your Influxdb databases for hits and events if needed

 Options to exclude certain paths from hits recording: